killjoycircuit/FolderZip/README.md

 ## What is FolderZip?

 A simple web tool that transforms ASCII tree formatted folder structures into ready to download ZIP files.
-No backend, no setup just paste and download.
+Perfect for vibe coding and quick prototyping.

 ## Features